Maple

 Maple is a sweet, loving kitty.
-She is very bonded to her sister Aspen.
-Both girls are very cuddly and...
+She is very people oriented.
+She loves having a older kitty to bond to....
 View on PetFinder

 Maple